 - Agate House Pueblo – Navajo County.
 Abandoned prehistoric settlement, almost exclusively built from petrified wood.
 Pueblo had eight rooms, inhabited in 900 – 1200 AD.
 Partly reconstructed.

 - Casa Malpais – Apache County.
 Abandoned Mogollan settlement with many interesting monuments.
-Inhabited around 1260 – 1400 AD, settlement contains Great Kiva and Solar Calendar – stone enclosure with opening toward the north and two more which show the winter and summer solstice as well as equinoxes.
+It was inhabited around 1260 – 1400 AD and contains Great Kiva and Solar Calendar – stone enclosure with an opening toward the north and two more which show the winter and summer solstice as well as equinoxes.
 Nearby are petroglyphs whose symbolics seem to be linked to Solar Calendar.

-- Pueblo Grande Ruin and Irrigation Sites – Maricopa county.
-Ancient settlement, inhabited in 450 – 1450 AD.
-Represents a large platform, which earlier had many houses, three ball courts.
+- Pueblo Grande Ruins – Maricopa county.
+Remnants of an ancient settlement which was inhabited in 450 – 1450 AD.
+Represents a large platform, where earlier stood many houses, three ball courts.

 Other archaeological monuments

 - Baboquivari Cave – Pima County.
-Sacred cave at the base of Tohono O’odham people, center of their cosmology.
+Sacred cave of Tohono O’Odham people, center of their cosmology.
 According to their beliefs here lives I’itoi – protector of the people.
 Nearby are petroglyphs.

 - Lehner Mammoth-Kill Site – Cochise County.
-Place, where mammoths were killed by people of Clovis culture around 7,000 BC.
+In this place people of Clovis culture killed mammoths around 9,000 BC.
 There have been found bones of other extinct animals as well.

 - Arcosanti – Yavapai County.
-Experimental town, which is built according to the principles of arcology – fusion of architecture and ecology.
+Experimental town which was built according to the principles of arcology – fusion of architecture and ecology.
 Construction of the unusual arched constructions started in 1970, now works have slowed down.

 - Oraibi – Navajo County.
 One of the oldest continuously inhabited settlements within the United States.
 Founded before 1100 AD.
 Stronghold of Hopi culture and traditions, with traditional architecture.

-- San José de Tumacácori church – Santa Cruz County.
-Spanish Colonial church from the late 18th century.
-Mission established in 1691.
+- San Jose de Tumacacori church – Santa Cruz County.
+Spanish colonial church from the late 18th century.
+A mission was established here in 1691.

-- Mike O’Callaghan–Pat Tillman Memorial Bridge – Mohave County and Nevada, Clark County.
+- Hoover Dam Bridge (Mike O’Callaghan–Pat Tillman Memorial Bridge) – Mohave County and Nevada, Clark County.
 Bridge with the widest concrete arch in Americas, length of span – 320 m.
 Total length of bridge 579 m.
-Bridge is built across Colorado Rover downstream from the Hoover Dam, constructed in 2010.
+Bridge is built across Colorado River downstream from the Hoover Dam in 2010.

 Other man made landmarks of Arizona

 - Hoover Dam – Mohave County and Nevada, Clark County.
-Comparatively old, enormous dam for hydropower station, 221 m high.
-The structure is adorned with details in Art Deco style.
-Constructed in 1931 – 1936, 221 m high.
+Comparatively old and enormous dam for hydropower station, 221 m high.
+The structure is adorned with details in Art Deco style and was constructed in 1931 – 1936.

 - Large Binocular Telescope – Graham County.
-One of most sophisticated optical telescopes in the world, with two 8.4 m large mirrors.
+One of the most sophisticated optical telescopes in the world with two 8.4 m large mirrors.
 Built in 1996 – 2004.